 Many indicators of a sub-letting scam in the making are apparent before anyone actually moves in.
 This means you need to be vigilant during the tenant screening process.

 - Beware of a prospective tenant who seems keen to pay a large chunk of rent upfront.
-Either they are hoping this will buy them time to carry out illegal activities in the property or they plan on sub-letting it to illegal tenants.
+This can sometimes indicate they are hoping this will buy them time to carry out illegal activities in the property or they plan on sub-letting it to illegal tenants.

 - Be suspicious if a tenant is looking for a property far bigger than they need.
-For example, if a single person wants to rent a five-bed house, they may have nefarious reasons for needing the extra space.
+For example, if a single person wants to rent a five-bed house, they may have ulterior motives for needing the extra space.

 - During inspections pay attention to personal effects.
 If a tenant is renting as a single person and there are clear signs of a second, third or more people your tenant may be sub-letting.